open/close all folders

 - The Heavy: To his employers.

-- Hero Killer: He solidifies how dangerous and brutal he is in his first appearance by shooting a wounded Ratchet and then ripped out his spark when he refused to reveal the location of Optimus Prime.
-He also kills Lucas while the heroes are fleeing, nearly kills Optimus as well during their final confrontation when he ran him through with his own weapon, and he also almost killed Cade as well when Cade interfered in his fight with Optimus.
+- He solidifies how dangerous and brutal he is in his first appearance by shooting a wounded Ratchet and then ripping out his spark when Ratchet refuses to reveal the location of Optimus Prime.
+He also kills Lucas while the heroes are fleeing, nearly kills Optimus as well during their final confrontation when he runs him through with his own weapon, and he also almost kills Cade as well when Cade interferes in his fight with Optimus.

 - It's also implied that he played a large role in the deaths of most of the surviving Autobot cast from the previous films.